puppetlabs/puppetdb/documentation/api/wire_format/report_format.markdown

 `"message"` is a descriptive message providing extra information about the event.
 This should be `null` if `status` is `success`.

 `"file"` is the manifest in which the resource is defined.
+This field may be `null`.

 `"line"` is the line number (within `"file"`) where the resource is defined.
+This field may be `null`.

+`"containment-path"` is a collection of strings where each string is a Puppet type or class that represents the containment hierarchy of the resource within the catalog.
+This field may be `null`.

+`"containing-class"` is a string that represents the Puppet class where the resource is defined.
+This field may be `null`.

 ## Gaps with this wire format